-The expected LGC prices were estimated using LGC forward prices provided by TFS Australia (an energy brokerage company).
+The expected LGC prices were estimated using LGC forward prices25 provided by TFS Australia (an energy brokerage company).
 ACIL estimated the expected LGC prices by using the trade-weighted average (rather than the simple average) of LGC forward prices for 2022 and 2023.
 This approach assumes that retailers build up their LGC coverage over a period of time to meet their obligations under the LRET scheme.

-ACIL estimated the expected LGC prices to be \$26.54/MWh for 2022 and \$22.36/MWh for 2023.
+ACIL estimated the expected LGC prices to be \$28.94/MWh for 2022 and \$24.72/MWh for 2023.
 LGC forward prices have increased since they were last estimated for the 2021-22 determination.

 The LGC forward market is an active market consisting of several brokers and trading platforms.
 As such, we consider that it provides a sound basis for estimating the value of LGCs.
-LGC forward pricing is likely to be a reliable indicator of the current market view of LGC costs retailers will face to meet their obligations under the LRET scheme.

-We consider this approach is appropriate, as it provides a reasonable representation of the LGC costs that retailers are likely to incur.
+LGC forward pricing provides an indication of the current market view of LGC costs that a retailer will face to meet their obligations under the LRET scheme.
+We consider this approach is appropriate, as it reflects the prevailing market conditions for LGCs and therefore the LGC costs that retailers are likely to incur.